 They’re frozen upon harvest and almost always sold that way, making things like blueberry ginger muffins in the middle of January not only possible but still just as delicious as if it were mid-summer.

-I’ve been loving Greek yogurt in baked goods lately (like these Greek yogurt Christmas morning muffins – not just for Christmas though!) and decided to go that route along with whole wheat flour to really make these one heck of a nutrient powerhouse breakfast or snack.
+I’ve been loving Greek yogurt in baked goods lately (like these Greek yogurt Christmas morning muffins – not just for Christmas though!) and decided to go that route along with whole wheat flour to really make these one heck of a nutrient slam dunk breakfast or snack.

 The touch of ginger helps balance the sweetness making the overall flavor something so perfect it almost makes me wish for a little sniffle for an excuse to whip up another dozen.